-9. Keep children in your care under control.
+- 9. Keep children in your care under control.
 Basketball encourages you to bring your children to games.
 However, there can be dangers to them in a basketball stadium.
 They can also constitute a danger to players.
 You should ensure that children with you at a basketball game are well behaved and do not wander onto or too near to courts.
-They can easily be knocked down by a player or a player can trip over a child when concentrating on the play and not expecting a small child to be in the way.
+They can easily be knocked down by a player or a player can trip over a child when concentrating on the play and not expecting a small child to be in the way. - 10.
+Always respect the use of facilities and equipment provided.
 Facilities and equipment cost money and will only function properly if kept in good order.
 Ensure that you do not abuse anything provided for use.
 Do not encourage players to engage in dangerous practices such as hanging off hoops or "slam dunking".
 Quite properly, these practices are banned in most venues.
 Not only can equipment be damaged but also serious injury can occur.